SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-08-reading-mrna-vaccines.md

 modularity, i.e., we can point to bits of it and explain what they, and only they, do.
 - Both graphics above came from
   [the WHO report]({{ site.baseurl }}/assets/2021-04-08-reading-mrna-vaccines-11889.doc)
-  from the International Nonproprietary Names Programme in September 2020, though the original now seems to have been moved somewhere else.
+  from the International Nonproprietary Names Programme in September 2020 (though the original now seems to have been moved somewhere else).
 - mRNA consists of a chain of 4 nucleoties/bases: adenosine (A), cytosine (C), guanine (G), and uracil (U).
 So the sequence above (almost) tells you how to put those 4 nucleotides together to make something.
-That "something" gets fed through a ribosome, which through outrageous Rube Golberg machinery, assembles a corresponding protein out of amino acids.
+That "something" gets fed through a ribosome, which through outrageous Rube Goldberg machinery, assembles a corresponding protein out of amino acids.
 The proteins go off and do all sorts of things, like mostly everything.
-- In order for a ribosome to recognize mRNA a meaningful, there has to be a handshake: this is the GA cap at the front.
+- In order for a ribosome to recognize mRNA a meaningful, there has to be a recognition handshake: this is the GA cap at the front.
 To a ribosome, this means: "you can process this".
   So that's the "cap" thing on the left end, where a ribosome starts looking.
 I dislike comparisons to computer code, since those are inevitably misleading, but this really